jgscott/ECO394D/slides/06_fitting_equations/06_fitting_equations.md

 $$

-Fitting equations
+Equations from data
 ========

-This equation comes from _data_:
+This equation comes from _data_.
+The study probably went something like this:
 - recruit a bunch of people of varying ages
 - give them heart rate monitors
 - tell them to run so hard on a treadmill that they feel like throwing up
 - record their maximum heart rate

-Data from this kind of experiment looks like this...
+Data from this kind of study looks like this...

-Fitting equations
+Equations from data
 ========

 <img src="fig/08_heart_rate.jpeg" title="plot of chunk unnamed-chunk-1" alt="plot of chunk unnamed-chunk-1" width="700px" style="display: block; margin: auto;" />